 - marketing landing pages (funnels, for sales, webinars, VSLs, Upsells, lead generation, etc).

-- any multi page static HTML websites (think presentation websites. portfolio, artists, businesses that only need to present what they do and have a contact form there, restaurant websites, etc) (this features i not available yet, will be added in the near future)
+- any multi page static HTML websites (think presentation websites. portfolio, artists, businesses that only need to present what they do and have a contact form there, restaurant websites, etc)

 - when you are working with clients and need a fast prototyping tool to bounce some ideas around in real time.

 As you may have already noticed Brizy Cloud works great for when you want to create a static HTML landing page or website and you don't want the WordPress overhead (hosting, installation, managing security, updates, etc) and you want to be efficient, agile with the minimum friction in achieving your goal.